Seghill: Economy

 The song was written during the 1844 lockout of coal miners.
 Many of the striking miners were evicted from their homes in Seghill during this dispute.
 Thomas Burt wrote of the situation:

 the very magnitude of the evictions, extending over nearly the whole of the mining districts of Northumberland and Durham, made it impossible to find house accommodation for a twentieth part of the evicted.
 Scores of the Seghill families camped out by the roadside between that village and the Avenue Head.

 Transport

 Seghill was served by a railway station, but it was closed in November 1964 along with the rest of the passenger services on the Blyth & Tyne route north of Backworth.
 It still has a level crossing which sees the occasional goods train.
-Since 2024 the line has been reopened as the Northumberland line running from Ashington to Newcastle central station.
+Since 2024 the line has been reopened (without Seghill station re-opening) as the Northumberland line running from Ashington to Newcastle central station.